-All users of UVA IT resources are encouraged to review and familiarize themselves with the 4 areas of policies, standards, and procedures below and to seek assistance from technology experts (i.e. Local Support Partners) in the unit areas.
+All users of UVA IT resources are encouraged to review and familiarize themselves with these areas of policies, standards, and procedures below and to seek assistance from technology experts (i.e. Local Support Partners) in the unit areas.

 Highlights the changes made to UVA information policies, standards, and procedures.
 Unless otherwise noted, all changes are effective immediately.